Buddhist deities: Wrathful deities

 In the Buddhist Tantras, Buddhas and Bodhisattvas often manifest in unusual and fierce forms, which are used in tantra as yidams or meditation deities.
 While some of these deities have a hideous and fierce appearance, they are not personifications of evil or demonic forces.
 The ferocious appearance of these deities is used to instill fear in evil spirits which threaten the Dharma.

 Other beings

-Asuras

-The Asuras, sometimes translated as Titans or Demigods, are often depicted as enemies of the Devas and fighting them in wars.
-They are said to have been defeated by the Devas, led by Sakra, king of the gods.
-They are often seen as being led by strong passions, such as hatred and greed.

-Māra

-Māra (literally meaning "death") refers to either a specific being, or to a class of beings, who are depicted as being antagonistic to the Buddha, Dharma and Sangha.
-As lord of the desire realm, Māra is depicted as working to keep beings under his control.

-Yaksha
+Throughout the history of Buddhism, Buddhists have also venerated and relied on numerous other supranormal beings or spirits.

-The yaksha are a broad class of nature-spirits, usually benevolent, who are caretakers of the natural treasures hidden in the earth and tree roots.
-Having been worshiped in India since before the Vedic period, Hinduism adopted the worship of yaksha like Kubera.
-Later their worship was adopted by Buddhism.
-In Jainism, yakshas were worshiped as shasana devatas from the beginning.
+One important class of beings are the yakṣas, nature-spirits, usually benevolent, who are caretakers of the natural treasures hidden in the earth and tree roots.
+Having been worshiped in India since before the Vedic period, Buddhists in India venerated these deities as local protector spirits.
+One important Indian yakṣa was Kubera, the spirit of wealth.

-In Buddhism, it is believed that they reside deep under the Himalayas where they guard the wealth of the Earth.
-The yaksha are ruled over by Kubera, the lord of wealth.
+Another important class of beings are the nāgas, a serpentine race of beings, often associated with protecting bodies of water.
+These beings are also associated with the Mahayana sutras and their protection.

 In Burma there exists the popular worship of nature spirits called nats which are worshiped alongside of Buddhism.

-Other spirit beings

-There are numerous otherworldly spirits and legendary creatures found in Buddhist texts and Buddhist mythology.
-Many of these are shared with Hindu mythology.
-These include: